Stefan Milošević (footballer, born April 1995): Red Star Belgrade

 Stefan Milošević signed a four-year contract with new club on 3 May 2016, and he was given number 21 jersey.
 He noted his first official cap for new team in the Serbian Cup match against BSK Borča, played on 26 October 2016.
 He missed the whole period until 5 April 2017, when he also played in a cup match against Mladost Lučani.
-Several days later, he made his league debur for the club in 29 fixture match of the 2016–17 season, against Rad, replacing Nemanja Milić at the beginning of second-half.
+Several days later, he made his league debut for the club in 29 fixture match of the 2016–17 season, against Rad, replacing Nemanja Milić at the beginning of second-half.
 Milošević started his first match on the field for Red Star Belgrade in last fixture match of the regular season, against Borac Čačak.
 After summer pre-season, Milošević stayed out of the first squad for the 2017–18 campaign, and spent the rest of 2017 without competitive matches.
 On 8 February, it was officially announced both sides mutually terminated the contract and Milošević left the club as a free agent.

 Return to Spartak Subotica

 In the winter-break of the 2017–18 Serbian SuperLiga campaign, Milošević moved back to Spartak Subotica.
-He officially promoted on 24 February 2018, penning two-and-a-half year deal with the club.
+He officially promoted on 24 February 2018, penning a two-and-a-half-year deal with the club.
 He made his first appearance in the 2017–18 Serbian SuperLiga season in 4–3 away defeat against Napredak Kruševac.